Want to just get started? Click here to sign up for Gusto and set up employee benefits today.

 One of the most basic benefits employees will expect is a health insurance plan.
 With Gusto, companies can find a health insurance package that fits the business’ finances and the employees’ needs.

 When using Gusto, selecting a new health plan is an easy process.

-Gusto has put together a collection of several potential health insurance plans that it offers to companies that subscribe to Gusto.
+Gusto has compiled several potential health insurance plans that it offers to companies that subscribe to Gusto.
 (Subscribers can bring their own health insurance plan too, which we’ll discuss next.)
 Gusto’s available plans will work for companies of significantly varying sizes.

-After signing up for a health insurance plan through Gusto, the HR software handles the payroll deduction for the employees.
+After signing up for a health insurance plan through Gusto, the HR software handles employee payroll deductions.
 It also can deduct for vision, life, and dental insurance, when the company offers those benefits.

 The deductions occur automatically in Gusto, and the HR department can synchronize those deductions with payroll runs.
 Gusto also handles compliance support for the health plan.

 Companies that already offer health coverage and want to start using Gusto can move the existing health insurance plan to manage it in Gusto.

 When the company signs up for Gusto, HR personnel may enter the information about the current health insurance plan.
 Gusto will handle the process of making the employee payroll deductions and matching them up to payroll run times.